Our Product: Trustworthy News and Information that Stir Civic Engagement

 In an unsettled time when the word journalism has lost value and fixed meaning, Banyan has developed its own practical definition: the reliable information that people need to make their best life and citizenship decisions, and a bold value proposition: People will experience the co-ops’ journalism as relevant to their lives, respectful of them as people, and worthy of their trust.

 The co-ops will offer the news not only through their websites but also in a daily e-mail blast of headlines and lively Facebook and Twitter feeds.
 The publishing platform Banyan will provide to affiliated news co-ops is designed to deliver journalism that is primarily text, supplemented with still images, graphics, video and audio.
 The devotion to text rests on Banyan’s commitment to strengthening democracy, because of text’s power to engage reason.

 A bare-bones community news co-op will likely have two full-time professional employees: 1) an executive director whose job description is a publisher/community organizer hybrid, and 2) an editor, who will personally cover major institutions including the city council but devote most effort to overseeing freelance reporters and others who will contribute content, ensuring that the site consistently delivers on its value proposition.
-In addition, the staff will include a half-time administrator who will handle customer service and act as office manager.
+In addition the staff will include a half-time administrator who will handle customer service and act as office manager.

 Other writers may include experienced freelancers, interns from a local college, neighborhood correspondents, and sports stringers, all paid from a robust freelance budget.
 To fulfill their mission as community institutions, affiliated co-ops may also engage high-school students, perhaps to gather information for the community calendar of events.